Howard da Silva: Blacklisting

 Da Silva became one of hundreds of artists blacklisted in the entertainment industry during the House Committee on Unamerican Activities investigation into alleged Communist influence in the industry.
 Following his March 1951 testimony, in which he repeatedly invoked his Fifth Amendment rights, his lead performance in the completed feature film Slaughter Trail was re-shot with actor Brian Donlevy.
 Da Silva continued to find work on the New York stage, but did not work in feature films again until 1961 when he appeared in David and Lisa (a BAFTA-nominated performance).
 He was eventually cleared of any charges in 1960, but not before his career in television had also stalled, with no work between 1951 and 1959 when he appeared in The Play of the Week.
 The brief respite was followed by another television career void until his appearance in a 1963 episode of The Defenders.
 That was the beginning of the end of da Silva's blacklist, and the show's producer Herb Brodkin paired da Silva with William Shatner when he created the television series For the People.

-Personal life and death
+Personal life

 Da Silva's first wife was Evelyn Horowitz.
 They were married on August 13, 1930, in Manhattan, New York City.

 His second wife was stage actress Jane Louise Taylor, born in 1913 in New York.
 They were married in January 1941 in Yuma, Arizona, and had one son.
 They were divorced on July 28, 1948, in Los Angeles, California.

 His third wife was actress Marjorie Nelson; they were married on August 19, 1950, in Hollywood, California.
 Da Silva and Nelson had two daughters and were divorced on May 9, 1961, in Juárez, Mexico.

 His fourth wife was Nancy Nutter; they were married in May or June 1961 in Greenwich, England.

+Death

 Da Silva died of lymphoma, aged 76, in Ossining, New York.